stoufferlab/muritz/README.md

 		git clone git@github.com:stoufferlab/muritz.git

-3. Within the cloned repository, run setup.py (if it doesn't work as specified below, try adding '--user' at the end or specifying a different '--prefix=/foo')
+3. Within the cloned repository, run setup.py to install

-		python setup.py
+		python setup.py install

+    If this doesn't work, try adding '--user' at the end or specifying a different '--prefix=/foo'.
 Beyond a lack of permissions, the most likely source of consternation is a lack of GNU Standard C++ Library, GSL, and/or GSL BLAS on your machine.

 4. Assuming you made it this far, you should in fact be able to run muritz